markhoward02/resume/resume.md

 Envision is a pharmaceutical marketing company.

-- Sole developer on a complex event planning system.
+- Sole developer on a complex event planning system, expanding it significantly.
-- Collaborated with the Project Manager to turn requirements into functional screens.
+- Worked with a Project Manager to translate requirements into functional designs.
-- Set up in-house web server and implemented source control.
+- Set up and maintained in-house web servers and implemented source control.

 **Environment:** C#, VB.NET, HTML, CSS, JavaScript, SQL Server, SSRS, IIS.